Mapping Monarch Butterfly migration¶

 Download and save ecoregion boundaries from the EPA:

-with the path your created for your ecoregions file.- (optional) Consider renaming and selecting columns to make your
+2. (optional) Consider renaming and selecting columns to make your GeoDataFrame easier to work with.

-to make sure the download worked.- Run the cell to load the data into Python
+4. Run the cell to load the data into Python

 # Open up the ecoregions boundaries